mrfloris/mac/README.md

 - For my sanity, I get Alfred, but I will list it below as a Homebrew install.

-- Before doing much more, I first run `xcode-select --install` in the command line.
+- Before doing much more, I run `xcode-select --install` in the command line.

 - [Homebrew][homebrew-url]: You can manually install this or open Terminal.app from macOS and run:
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
-Homebrew is the package manager that is just super handy to quickly get a bunch of stuff installed and updated.
-It helps you make your Mac feel a bit more Linux-ey, if that makes sense.
+Homebrew is the package manager that is super handy for quickly installing and updating a bunch of stuff.
+It helps you make your Mac feel a bit more Linux-ey if that makes sense.

-Once Homebrew is installed, we have access to accounts through 1Password again; it's time to start tweaking the system.
+Once Homebrew is installed, we can access accounts through 1Password again; it's time to start tweaking the system.

 ## Homebrew install <package>

 A package, or "cask" in Homebrew, is easy to manage; you can quickly install and remove any cask.

-I have made a [homebrew-casks.txt][homebrewfolder-url] file that helps you on-line install them.
+I have made a [homebrew-casks.txt][homebrewfolder-url] file that helps you install them online.

-About iTerm2, it's a great replacement for the default macOS Terminal.app, I have a [separate page][terminalfolder-url] about it.
+About iTerm2, it's an excellent replacement for the default macOS Terminal.app, I have a [separate page][terminalfolder-url] about it.

 - `brew install alfred` (macOS spotlight (and dock..) replacement)
 - `brew install iterm2` (Terminal.app replacement: iTerm2)